AUTHOR: The Dental CFO

 Additionally, 3D printing makes implantology simpler and more accurate with the usage of virtual 3D plans that can be easily created on-screen and then transferred to the operative site.

 While 3D printers require a financial investment and a learning curve, their long-term value is evident.
-Failure to adapt to 3D printing and other forms of “technology debt” could cause your practice to fall drastically behind other dentist offices.
+Failure to adapt to 3D printing and other forms of “technology debt” could cause your practice to fall drastically behind other dental offices.

 Laser Dentistry